The classifying space of the one-dimensional bordism category and a cobordism model for TC of spaces: Recollections on moduli spaces and cobordism categories

 In the case of the bordism category there is a geometric interpretation of the homotopy type of this hom space.

 \begin{fact} For any two objects $(M,l)$ and $(N,l')$ in $\Cob_{d,\gt}$ there is a weak equivalence

-Here the coproduct runs over a set of representatives for the diffeomorphism classes of compact $d$-manifolds $W$ with boundary $M \amalg N$.
-The space $B\Diff^\gt(W \text{ rel } M \amalg N)$ is defined as in \ref{defn:BDiff-gt} with the modification that diffeomorphism are trivial near the boundary that the tangential structure agrees with $l$ and $l'$ near the boundary. \end{fact}
+Here the coproduct runs over a set of representatives for compact $d$-manifolds $W$ with boundary $M \amalg N$, under the equivalence relation defined by diffeomorphisms that fix the boundary.
+The space $B\Diff^\gt(W \text{ rel } M \amalg N)$ is defined as in definition \ref{defn:BDiff-gt} with the modification that diffeomorphism are trivial near the boundary that the tangential structure agrees with $l$ and $l'$ near the boundary. \end{fact}